Saints narrowly upend Steelers and take top NFC seed

+"That's one thing these guys have done a good job with, coming up with plays when we needed it.
+We've won a lot of different ways this year," Saints coach Sean Payton said after New Orleans (13-2) reached 13 victories for the third time since he became coach in 2006.
+"I'm proud of this team.
+Man, they've showed a great resolve - dealt with injuries, dealt with all the adversity you might have in a long season."

-Pittsburgh drove into potential tying field-goal range on its final drive, but JuJu Smith-Schuster fumbled when he was stripped by defensive lineman Sheldon Rankins as the receiver landed on top of his tackler.
-Linebacker Demario Davis recovered.
+Pittsburgh drove into potential tying field-goal range on its final drive, but Smith-Schuster fumbled while landing on Rankins after a short reception and linebacker Demario Davis recovered.

+"One thing you know about this team is we're resilient," Rankins said.

-Alvin Kamara gained 105 yards from scrimmage and ran for two touchdowns for New Orleans (13-2), which rallied for the lead after two defensive stops in the fourth quarter.
-New Orleans ended one Steelers drive when Kurt Coleman forced Stevan Ridley's fumble and ended another by narrowly thwarting a fake punt.
+Alvin Kamara gained 105 yards from scrimmage and ran for two touchdowns for New Orleans.
+Receiver Tedd Ginn Jr., playing for the first time since Week 4, caught a 25-yard pass on third-and-20 during the Saints' go-ahead series.

 Ben Roethlisberger passed for 380 yards and three touchdowns for the Steelers (8-6-1), connecting 14 times with Antonio Brown for 185 yards and two touchdowns.
 Pittsburgh fell into second in the AFC North behind Baltimore and out of playoff position.